AdvanceEDU is an innovative, new kind of college experience in Colorado.

 Jandel Allen-Davis is the president and CEO of Craig Hospital in Denver, Colorado, which was recently named one of the top 10 rehabilitation hospitals in the country by the U.S. News & World Report.
 Previously, Dr. Allen-Davis was the vice president of government and external relations for Kaiser Permanente Colorado.
 She is a graduate of Dartmouth College and Dartmouth Medical School, completed her residency in obstetrics and gynecology at Thomas Jefferson University Hospital and is board certified.
 Dr. Allen-Davis is an active participant in the community and currently serves on the boards of Dartmouth Geisel Medical School; Denver Botanic Gardens; the Denver Metro Chamber of Commerce; National Jewish Health; Colorado Hospital Association; and, is a member of the Colorado State Economic Development Commission; and, is engaged with several community organizations.

-Susana Cordova is the superintendent of Denver Public Schools.
-She brings more than 30 years of experience to DPS, serving as a teacher or school leader at the elementary, middle and high school levels.
+Susana Cordova is the deputy superintendent of Dallas Independent School District.
+Prior to that, she was the superintendent of Denver Public Schools, where she spent more than 30 years serving as a teacher or school leader at the elementary, middle and high school levels.
 Cordova is a DPS graduate who began her teaching career as a bilingual teacher at Horace Mann Middle School and rose through the ranks to become superintendent in 2019.
 Cordova received her undergraduate degree in English from the University of Denver, a master’s degree in curriculum and instruction/education administration from the University of Colorado and was recently awarded an honorary doctorate in education by the University of Denver.

 Elizabeth Concordia serves as president and chief executive officer of UCHealth, a nationally recognized, nonprofit health care system with 12 hospitals, hundreds of clinic locations, and a workforce of 25,000 people.
 Under her leadership as CEO, UCHealth has grown to care for 1.9 million patients each year while focusing on strategic partnerships, developing new models of care, improving patient access and experience, and supporting research and education.
 Before joining UCHealth, Concordia served as executive vice president for UPMC and president of its Hospital and Community Services Division.
 Concordia earned a Bachelor of Arts in Economics and German from Duke University and a Master of Administrative Science Management from Johns Hopkins University.
 She is a member of the Women’s Forum of Colorado and the Colorado Forum.